 Play it safe and bid in small increments as competition tightens.
 This approach can save you a lot of money.

 Agents will be present, and they’re likely to apply pressure to make a sale or raise the sale price.

 Keep calm, don’t succumb to pressure and do your best to temporarily remove yourself from any emotional ties you feel for the property.

 Most importantly, never go over your budget.
 You can’t afford to.
 Getting a pre-approved loan is a great safeguard.

-If you are the winning bidder, you’ll need to pay a deposit on the day of, which can range from 5 to 10 per cent of the purchase price.
-Have a cheque book with you going into the auction so you’re not caught out.
+If you’re the winning bidder, you’ll need to pay a deposit the same day.
+The deposit can range from 5 to 10 per cent of the purchase price.

 The auction process doesn’t have to be overwhelming.
 The key takeaway is to ensure you carry out all the essential checks and engage all the necessary professionals.